Quantum reverse hypercontractivity: its tensorization and application to strong converses

-We say the the semigroup is contractive if it is $p$-contractive for all $p\ge 1$ and reverse $p$-contractive for $p<1$.
+We say that the QMS is contractive if it is $p$-contractive for all $p\ge 1$ and reverse $p$-contractive for $p<1$.

 Two remarks are in line.
 Firstly, as mentioned before, when $p>0$ in the above definition we may safely take $X\geq 0$ (instead of $X>0$).
 For uniformity of presentation we prefer to take $X>0$ in order to jointly consider the cases $p>0$ and $p\leq 0$ in the definitions.
 Of course in the former case by taking an appropriate limit, a contractivity inequality for $X\geq 0$ can be derived once we have one for $X>0$.
 Secondly, in the above definition we restrict to positive definite (or positive semidefinite) $X$ since here $\Phi_t$ is a completely positive map, and the superoperator norm of completely positive maps (at least for $p\geq 1$) is optimized over positive semidefinite operators (see e.g.~\cite{DJKR16} and reference therein). {The proof of the following proposition is postponed to \Cref{app:contraction}}.